kgateway-dev/community/CONTRIBUTING.md

 ### Testing

-Tests are essential for any non-trivial pull request (PR).
-They ensure that your changes remain stable and do not break due to future updates.
+Tests are essential for any non-trivial PR.
+They ensure that your feature remains operational and does not break due to future updates.
 Tests are a critical part of maintaining kgateway's stability and long-term maintainability.

 When writing tests, consider how users will interact with the feature and design the tests to reflect user behavior - i.e. test what the user would care about.